Public Purchasing

 Request Duplicate Certificate

-54th Annual Rutgers University Public Purchasing Educational Forum
+56th Annual Rutgers University Public Purchasing Educational Forum

 New!
-LPCL Resource Documents: Click Here
+LPCL Resource Documents

 To receive notifications on the latest updates for the LPCL Resources, please fill in the FORM.

-ASYNCHRONOUS courses:
+Asynchronous courses:

-Students log-in at a time of their choosing and their attendance is recorded automatically.
+Students log in at a time of their choosing, and their attendance is recorded automatically.
 These courses ARE NOT self-paced; there is a weekly schedule of assignments and work submissions beginning the first week of classes and opportunities for live, remote interaction.

 Course Schedule